 A: To get to a bottom line, in workshops the average attendee concludes, “Wow, every time I hire someone, including bad hires and good hires, using Topgrading methods I’ll probably put an average of $250,000 on the bottom line and I’ll perform better and get faster promotions.”
-Here are the exercises that lead to that conclusion (and they are automated on the Topgrading Calculators page).
+Here are the exercises that lead to that conclusion.

 Exercise #1: Estimate the percentage of high performers you’ve hired in recent years.
 This exercise takes less than a minute.
 Just think: What percent of the people I’ve hired turned out to be high performers, A Players, stars, what I expected, with the only other category is a mis-hire.
 Our research over the years shows the average rate of good hires to be 25%.
 Of course, if you include disappointing but adequate performers, your hiring “success” is probably closer to 80%.
 But Topgraders set the bar high, and if you are disappointed (or worse) with 75% of your hires, you’re typical, and you have a 25% success rate.

 Exercise #2: Estimate the costs of a typical mis-hire.
-(The Topgrading Cost of Mis-Hire Form is available in the Topgrading Workbook.)
+(The Topgrading Cost of Mis-Hire Form is available in the in the 3rd Edition of Topgrading and you can use a Cost-of-Mis-Hire calculator in Resources).
 This is the most widely referenced cost of mis-hire form, and in only 15 or 20 minutes your doubter will be amazed at the high cost of a typical mis-hire.
-In our Topgrading books we show the costs to range, for various jobs, from 5 to 27 times base salary.
+In our Topgrading books we show the costs to range, for various jobs, from 1 to 27 times base salary.
 And your doubter will be amazed at how time consuming it is to sweep up after a typical mis-hire (200 hours, typically).

 Q: What is the ROI of Topgrading for sales reps?